Dkowald/kwld.CoreUtil/Readme.md

 Compare case-ignorant, and white-space ignorant (Same).

+### Collections.

-### Dictionary helpers.
+Dictionary extensions to:
-Add or merge 2 dictonaries.
+1. Add a range, or merge.

-Ensure an item exists (DefaultTo)
+2. Ensure an item exists (DefaultTo)

+A RecordArray for value-equality of a set of records.
+(with array-like serialization)

 ### Build tooling.